tripledio/tripledio.github.io/_posts/2018-06-13-LoneRanger.md

 **Bus factor**

 The main dangers from Lone ranger come of course from the fact that they operate alone.
 Apart from them, there is almost no one else that really knows what is going on.
 Which makes the rangers indispensable.
-A bus factor of one.
+A bus factor [^bus] of one.
 This is not a healthy situation.

 **False sense of security**